-Is your partner on a social network you're not on, or simply not connected to you?
-If so, that's a bit strange...send out a meeting request pronto and if they haven't got a good excuse to keep their online social lives to themselves, it's time to ask some pointed questions and to do some digging.
+Is your partner on a social network you're not on or not connected to you?
+If so, that's a bit strange...send out a meeting request pronto, and if they haven't got a good excuse to keep their online social lives to themselves, it's time to ask some pointed questions and to do some digging.

-Being connected on Facebook, Twitter and other social networks doesn't tell the full story, there could be private messages you can't access.
-If someone is up to no good, they will probably cover their tracks by using alias accounts, or simply not be communicating in public with someone who their private dealings with they need to conceal.
-Look for some unknown contacts in your partners friends lists...is there someone with strange name you've never heard of before, or a profile which is strangely lacking in updates?
-This could the alias account.
+Being connected on Facebook, Twitter, and other social networks doesn't tell the full story; there could be private messages you can't access.
+If someone is up to no good, they will probably cover their tracks by using alias accounts or simply not communicating in public with someone who their private dealings with they need to conceal.
+Look for some unknown contacts in your partner's friends lists...is there someone with a strange name you've never heard of before or a profile which is strangely lacking in updates?
+This could be the alias account.

 Check the history

 This can be easier said than done.
 A clued-up Casanova will know how to clear their browsing history after closing down windows, probably even having this option as a default setting.
-Never fear, if you're sure that searching through the history of internet behaviour will answer your questions, there may be a way around this.
+Never fear; if you're sure that searching through the history of internet behaviour will answer your questions, there may be a way around this.
 There are a number of reliable computer monitoring solutions.
-There is software which is very easy to use and it is very stealthy.
-Such as eBlaster computer monitoring.
+There is software which is very easy to use, and it is very stealthy.
 If you've never come across this technology before, you'll be astounded by what it can do (and maybe a little paranoid about your own computer).
 Computer monitoring software can typically -

 - Monitor instant messenger conversations from both parties

 - Copy files (such as images) uploaded and downloaded to social networks